mzmine/mzmine_documentation/docs/contribute_docu_template.md

 ---

 ## **Parameters**
-Provide here a concise description of each processing parameters to be set.
-When possible, provide instructions on how to finely tune the value
+Provide here a concise description of each processing parameter to be set.
+Where possible, provide default values and/or recommended values to start the tuning from.

 Please start this section with a screenshot of the module's dialogue box and continue with the parameters' description following the scheme provided below: